-The present study examines the influence of cannabis, with and without alcohol, on the performance of drivers engaged in secondary tasks.
-These divided-attention tasks, such as tuning the radio or using navigation maps, are increasingly common in modern driving.
-For non-impaired drivers, a recent meta-analysis found 80% of 350 identified studies reported detrimental effects of secondary task engagement on driving performance (Ferdinand et al. 2014).
+The present study examines the influence of cannabis, with and without alcohol, on the performance of drivers engaged in divided attention tasks, including tuning the radio or using navigation maps, as is increasingly common in modern driving.
+For non-impaired drivers, a recent meta-analysis found 80% of 350 identified studies reported detrimental effects of secondary divided attention task engagement on driving performance (Ferdinand et al. 2014).
 Given the established effects of cannabis and alcohol, there is reason to believe performance declines will be more pronounced in intoxicated drivers; however, we are unaware of existing research into this hypothesis.
-This work, which seeks to evaluate the relationship between THC, alcohol, and secondary tasks performed while driving, is part of a series of manuscripts [from the NIDA simulator study?], with earlier publications having evaluated the effects of cannabis and alcohol on lateral control (Hartman et al. 2015), and longitudinal control (Hartman et al. 2016).
+This work, which seeks to evaluate the relationship between THC, alcohol, and secondary tasks performed while driving, is part of a series of manuscripts evaluating cannabis and alcohol’s effects on driving with the NADS-1.
+Earlier publications evaluated the effects of cannabis and/or alcohol on lateral control (Hartman et al. 2015), and longitudinal control (Hartman et al. 2016).

+Note: Additional references for this manuscript can be found in the bibliography in the Appendix.

 METHODS